kevinswiber/siren/README.md

 ##Introduction

 Siren is a hypermedia specification for representing entities.
-As HTML is used for visually representing documents on a Web site, Siren is a format for presenting entities via a Web API.
+As HTML is used for visually representing documents on a Web site, Siren is a specification for presenting entities via a Web API.
 Siren offers structures to communicate information about entities, actions for executing state transitions, and links for client navigation.

 Siren is intended to be a general specification of a generic media type that can be applied to other types that are not inherently hypermedia-powered.
 The initial implementation is JSON Siren.
 Other implementations, such as XML Siren, may also be implemented using the Siren specification.